oyusti/Academy/README.md

 ## About Devs Academy

 <p>Devs Academy is a project still in development that represents an online academy for developers.
 This project is made with the Laravel framework together with other technologies mentioned below.
-In it, the Breeze package is used to perform the system authentication as well as to rely on the styles that it already incorporates with Tailwindcss</p>
+In it, the Breeze package is used to perform the system authentication as well as to rely on the styles that it already incorporates with Tailwindcss.
+It is also coded for connection with third-party APIs with authentication through Laravel Sanctum.</p>

 <p>In it you will find the following functionalities:</p>